colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 the server is called owl and the client tigger.
 I am using the name tigger_owl so I can remember that these are for tigger to connect to owl

-    sudo -s
     cd /etc/openvpn/easy-rsa
-    source ./vars
-    ./pkitool --pass tigger_owl
-    exit
+    sudo ./easyrsa gen-req tigger_owl

-This makes, in the keys subdirectory, `tigger_owl.crt` and `tigger_owl.key` that the client will need to connect to the VPN.
-The client will also need the server key and certificate `ca.crt` and `ta.key` that the earlier process created.
-The option `--pass` instructs pkitool to ask for a password (PEM pass phrase).
-The user will have to provide this when connecting to the VPN.
-If `--pass` is omitted then it will not be necessary for the user to provide the password.
+This will ask for a PEM pass phrase that the user will have to provide when connecting to the VPN.
+If `nopass` is added to the gen-req command line then it will not be necessary for the user to provide the password.
-It is generally a good idea to use `--pass`, as otherwise a malicious user getting hold of the client laptop or mobile device may be able to access your local network.
+It is generally not a good idea to use `nopass`, as that would mean that a malicious user getting hold of the client laptop or mobile device may be able to access your local network.

+Next run the command (replacing tigger_owl with your chosen key name obviously)

+    sudo ./easyrsa sign-req client tigger_owl

+The command will ask you to provide the pass phrase that you entered when creating the CA certificate in the section "Build the certificates and keys" earlier.
+This makes, in the pki/issued subdirectory, `tigger_owl.crt` that the client will need to connect to the VPN.
+The client will also need the server key and certificate `ca.crt` and `ta.key` that the earlier process created and that we copied to /etc/openvpn.

 Many client applications can be given a combined ovpn configuration file rather than the individual files.
-In order to construct an ovpn file create a file called ovpn_generate.sh in /etc/openvpn/easy-rsa/keys containing the script that can be found a the end of this blog.
+In order to construct an ovpn file create a file called ovpn_generate.sh in /etc/openvpn/easy-rsa containing the script that can be found a the end of this blog.
 This can be done using

-    sudo -s
-    cd /etc/openvpn/easy-rsa/keys
+    cd /etc/openvpn/easy-rsa
     sudo nano ovpn_generate.sh

 and pasting the script into that (use Ctrl+Shift+V to copy into nano which is a terminal application).
 Then save it and exit from nano.
 To make it executable run

-    chmod +x ovpn_generate.sh
+    sudo chmod +x ovpn_generate.sh

 Then to create the ovpn file for the example above where the client is called tigger and the server owl, if the domain name of the vpn were, for example, my_host_name.duckdns.org, run

+    cd /etc/openvpn/easy-rsa
-    ./ovpn_generate.sh tigger_owl my_host_name.duckdns.org
+    sudo ./ovpn_generate.sh tigger_owl my_host_name.duckdns.org

-Don't forget to run

-    exit

-to leave root shell.

-Repeat the .pkitool line (and ovpn_generate if required) for each client.
+Repeat the gen-req and sign-req commands (and ovpn_generate if required) for each client.

 # Testing

-Having installed openvpn on a client PC or device (which is not realy the focus of this article, but there are some notes on this below) login to the pi from a local PC (preferably not the one about to be used to connect to the VPN, but if you have not got another device then it will probably be ok) and run
+Having configured an openvpn client on a PC or device, login to the pi from a local PC (preferably not the one about to be used to connect to the VPN,but if you have not got another device then it will probably be ok) and run

 `tail -f /var/log/syslog`